 - Family Transitions – Individual or group sessions for parents whose separation or divorce is complicating their parenting.
 Uses Family Transitions DVD and parent workbook.

-- Lifestyle Triple P – A ten-session group program with four telephone support calls for parents of overweight children aged from 5 to 10 years.
+- Lifestyle Triple P – For parents of overweight children aged from 5 to 10 years.
+Can be either a Level 2 program, Selected Lifestyle Triple P Seminars, or Group Lifestyle, a ten-session group program with four telephone support calls.
 Uses positive parenting principles and Every Parent's Survival Guide DVD to help parents promote healthier family eating and encourage physical activity.
-Group workbook, recipe booklet and activity games booklet provided to parents.
+Group workbook and activity games booklet provided to parents.

 Mothers say Stepping Stones helped sons with autism